 desire to express yourself more creatively?

-CB: I really got
+MC: I really got

 started doing art again after getting divorced in my late twenties.
 I was

 suffering from terrible social anxiety and I found that drawing and writing

 comics, making collages and printmaking helped me deal with the world again.